Damian4Lupa/timetable/README.md

 ## United Kingdom Transport

-Application in preparation
+The application searches for connections between cities (bus and train), sorts data and displays the fastest connection.

-Search and display the best connection (bus and train) between the major cities of the UK (London, Birmingham, Glasgow, Sheffield, Manchester, Edinburgh, Liverpool, Bristol and Cardiff).
-At each stage of the journey, it displays the duration and approximate cost.
+Connection searches operate between the 10 largest cities in Great Britain: London, Birmingham, Glasgow, Sheffield, Manchester, Edinburgh, Liverpool, Bristol and Cardiff.
+The base can be expanded.

+At each stage of the journey, the application displays its duration and approximate cost.

 The application uses the https://www.transportapi.com/ API

+### download files

+Clone a repository with git clone <repository URL>

 ### `npm install`